Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Review of Voltage Level-Shifters (VLS)

-Another architecture that has been proposed is the current mirror-based level shifters (CM), which is shown in Fig.~\ref{fig_ls_litrev}~(b).
-In this circuit, a current mirror configuration has been used instead of the PMOS cross-coupled latch to resolve the current contention issue mentioned before~\cite{ref6,ref2,ref3}.
-However, this architecture suffers from a large standby current that passes through the diode-connected PMOS, resulting in more static power consumption.
-Several alternative designs have been proposed to balance this issue.
-Stacked devices with various threshold voltages are used in~\cite{ref_LSc} to reduce contention, but this weakens the pull-up network and limits delay scaling when $V_{DDL}$ and $V_{DDH}$ are close.
-The design in~\cite{ref_LSb} introduces current mismatch circuitry to decouple signal paths; however, contention during high-to-low transitions still increases power and delay.
-A pre-amplifier-based approach in~\cite{ref_LSd} improves robustness by amplifying mismatches before regeneration; however, intermediate voltage nodes slow down transitions and increase area.
+Several techniques have also been proposed to improve current mirror-based architectures.
+Stacked devices with multiple threshold voltages are used in~\cite{ref_LSc} to reduce contention; however, this approach weakens the pull-up network and limits delay scalability when $V_{DDL}$ and $V_{DDH}$ are close.
+The design presented in~\cite{ref_LSb} introduces current-mismatch circuitry to decouple signal paths, yet contention during high-to-low transitions still increases both power consumption and propagation delay.
+Another approach based on a preamplifier stage is proposed in~\cite{ref_LSd}, where input mismatches are amplified before regeneration occurs.
+While this improves robustness, the presence of intermediate voltage nodes increases transition time and circuit area.
+Hybrid architectures that combine current mirror and cross-coupled structures have also been explored in~\cite{ref_LSe,ref5}.
+Although these designs improve switching speed and operating frequency, switching-induced contention currents remain unavoidable.